TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. class:: CDLL(name, mode=DEFAULT_MODE, handle=None, use_errno=False, use_last_error=False, winmode=0)

-   Instances of this class represent loaded shared libraries.
+   Instances of this kundi represent loaded shared libraries.
 Functions in these libraries use the standard C calling convention, and are assumed to return :c:type:`int`.

 .. class:: OleDLL(name, mode=DEFAULT_MODE, handle=None, use_errno=False, use_last_error=False, winmode=0)

-   Windows only: Instances of this class represent loaded shared libraries, functions in these libraries use the ``stdcall`` calling convention, and are assumed to return the windows specific :class:`HRESULT` code.  :class:`HRESULT` values contain information specifying whether the function call failed or
+   Windows only: Instances of this kundi represent loaded shared libraries, functions in these libraries use the ``stdcall`` calling convention, and are assumed to return the windows specific :class:`HRESULT` code.  :class:`HRESULT` values contain information specifying whether the function call failed or